 Principles of Emergency Management is intended to provide information that will enable persons entering the emergency management profession or expanding their roles to work with emergency management issues.
 The primary purpose of this course is to provide an overview of the characteristics, functions, and resources of an integrated system and how various emergency management services work together in a system of resources and capabilities.
-Emphasis is placed on how this system is applied to all hazards for all government levels, across the four phases and all functions of emergency management process; and the social, political and economic implications of a disaster.
+Emphasis is placed on how this system is applied to all hazards for all government levels, across the four phases and all functions of emergency management.
+Specific topics covered include emergency management roles and responsibilities; the all-hazard emergency management process; and the social, political and economic implications of a disaster.